 You have two choices of where to lane:

-Bottom lane: If you are laning with a partner who does not have heals, start with Boots of Speed.
+Bottom lane: If you are laning with a partner who does not have heals, start with Boots.
 If they do have heals, start with Doran's Blade.
-Once you go back to purchase items, always buy a Doran's Blade, regardless of whether or not you started with Boots of Speed or Doran's Blade.
+Once you go back to purchase items, always buy a Doran's Blade, regardless of whether or not you started with Boots or Doran's Blade.

 Middle lane: Looking forward to a challenge?
 Want to change the tide of the game single-handedly?
 Take mid lane.
 I feel like middle lane is where Tristana snowballs best.
 Since you will be solo, you only have to focus on one opponent, and that's what the burst combo excels in: bursting down a single opponent.
 Middle lane is also the most important lane in the game, so make sure you do not lose it otherwise the game may be turned against you.